coralogix/dynamic-tco/README.md

 # Installation of the solution
 ## Installing the Lambda function:
 This lambda will accept POST calles to API Gateway and will keep the original config and current state on S3.
-This will be an alternative to using a Database which will allways cost Somthing, as the rate of IO is rather low here.
+This will be an alternative to using a Database which will allways cost somthing, as the rate of IO is rather low here.
 S3 is cheaper and robust.

 The lambda uses AWS SAM deployment framework.